 PDF download Download Article

 Recent trending TikTok posts by psychologists and relationship coaches suggest that your body gives you physical signs that it’s time to leave your partner due to an unhealthy relationship.
-We’ll explain what the physical signs are, plus cover emotional signs of a toxic romance, and explain what to do next with help from a clinical psychologist, a relationship coach, and a mental health counselor.
+We’ll explain what the physical signs are, plus cover emotional signs of a toxic romance, and explain what to do next with help from clinical therapists, mental health experts, and a relationship coach.

 Signs Your Body is Begging You to Leave Him